Project60/org.project60.banking/docs/configuration/plugins/concept.md

 IMPORTER** link to select an exported configuration file and import that into your new CiviBanking installation.
 There are quite some examples in the [Configuration Example Database](https://github.com/Project60/org.project60.banking/tree/master/configuration_database)

+You will need to configure at least one importer and some matchers.

 We will look into each step in some more detail in the following sections from a configuration point of view.